H2020DiamondEU/Octoboard/readme.md

 - **Hardware**:

   Measurement Chuck
-   - Allows up to **10 substrates (40 solar cells)** to be aged in a **nitrogen atmosphere**.
+   - Allows up to 10 substrates (40 solar cells) to be aged in a nitrogen atmosphere.
-   - Compact design: A **Solaronix simulator** (Model: SOLIXON A-45) can accommodate up to eight measurement chucks, enabling the simultaneous testing of **80 substrates (480 cells)**.
+   - Compact design: Simultaneous testing of 8 chucks corresponding to 80 substrates (480 cells) within a single sun simulator.
-   - Easy Sample Replacement: Single chucks within the setup can be exchanged during ongoing measurements without breaking the nitrogen atmosphere or interupting the other measurements within the same sun simulator.
+   - Easy Sample Replacement: Single chucks within the setup can be exchanged during ongoing measurements without breaking the nitrogen atmosphere or interrupting the other measurements within the same sun simulator.

   Octoboards (`Custom-designed PCBs`) for Source Measure Unit (SMU) functions
   - 8 channels per board
   - Modular and scalable design
   - Support for multiple boards via I2C addressing

 - **Software**: Python-based control system
   - Efficient MPP tracking algorithm
   - Real-time data logging to CSV